Fuse Board Upgrades in Wakefield

 If you have a fuse board with a wooden back, or a large number of separate switches and fuses, your installation could be even older.
+This may lead to the need to seek out a fuse board upgrade from a specialist.
 An electrician should be consulted first as if the wiring is particularly old then replacement of parts, or even a total rewire may be necessary.

-Whilst old fuseboards may still continue to serve, realistically they were simply not designed for todays world of eletrical items and appliances everywhere.
+Whilst old fuseboards may still continue to serve, realistically they were simply not designed for today’s world of electrical items and appliances everywhere.

 There are still many homes throughout the Wakefield area which have older fuseboards powering sockets feeding extension leads and so forth.
 These then have a multitude of modern equipment plugged in, often causing concern over the safety of old fuse boards.